An Overview and Catalogue of Dependency Challenges in Open Source Software Package Registries

 \section{Conclusion}

 The reliance on reusable OSS libraries distributed through package registries continues to increase, and the size of their dependency networks follows suit.
-A review of recent empirical research allowed us to compile a catalogue of frequently studied dependency-related issues that these networks suffer from.
-This catalogue and review of dependency challenges can be used as a starting point for researchers and practitioners that would like to delve deeper into the empirical research focusing on the challenges that come with OSS package dependency networks.
+Based on recent empirical research we compiled a catalogue of frequently studied dependency-related issues that these registries suffer from.
+This overview of dependency challenges can be used as a starting point for researchers and practitioners that would like to delve deeper into the empirical research on OSS package dependency networks.

-The extent to which they OSS package registries suffer from dependency issues, and the way they deal with them, can be highly ecosystem-dependent.
-There is no single ``one fits all'' solution given the diversity of the programming languages targeted by each ecosystem, and the diversity of the communities involved in these ecosystems~\cite{Bogart2021TOSEM}.
+The extent to which they package registries suffer from dependency issues, and the way they deal with them, is highly ecosystem-dependent.
+There is no single ``one fits all'' solution given the diversity of targeted programming languages and communities involved in these ecosystems~\cite{Bogart2021TOSEM}.
 Versioning policies such as semantic versioning have seen an increase in adoption.
 The same holds for the indispensable suite of tools to detect and fix dependency issues of various nature.
 The use of appropriate policies and tools should be promoted further, and tools need to be improved and completed on a continuous basis (e.g., by including dynamic analysis techniques) to cope with the rapidly evolving OSS landscape.